-3 credits - Science in which each credit
+3 credits - Science, where each credit:

-- Aligns to the Maryland Next Generation Science Standards - Includes learning experiences in the disciplines of earth and space science, life science, and physical science, and - Engages students in laboratory experiences integral to the course.
+- Aligns to the Maryland Next Generation Science Standards. - Includes learning experiences in the disciplines of earth and space science, life science, and physical science, and - Engages students in laboratory experiences integral to the course.